" An 8 week study involving 34 people age 35 to 65 showed that rosehip oil reduces the signs of ageing on the crow's feet area."

 Rosehip Oil Reduces The Signs of Ageing

-An eight week clinical study involving 34 people, aged 35 to 65 years, showed that Rosehip improved the appearance of ageing skin by reducing fine lines and wrinkles on the crow's feet area while also improved skin hydration and elasticity.
+An eight week clinical study involving 34 people age 35 to 65 showed that Rosehip improved the appearance of ageing skin by reducing fine lines and wrinkles on the crow's feet area while also improved skin hydration and elasticity.

 In addition to a small trace of Tretinoin (around 0.0357%), Rosehip oil is very rich in Beta-Carotene, the powerful antioxidant known as pro-vitamin A. Beta-Carotene helps protect skin against UV-induced and other environmental damage.
 This popular plant oil also contains Omega 3 6 7 9 fatty acids that help strengthen skin barrier function.

 Due to its smoothing and hydrating properties, Rosehip oil is one of the popular skincare ingredients.
-It is one of the key ingredients in PariQu 24k Gold & Rosehip Rejuvenating Cream, a nourishing moisturiser to plump up the appearance of skin and reduce the signs of ageing such as wrinkles, fine lines and dryness.
+It is one of the key ingredients in Nano Gold Nourishing Cream, a nourishing moisturiser to plump up the appearance of skin and reduce the signs of ageing such as wrinkles, fine lines and dryness.